carlegbert/wholenote/API_ENDPOINTS.md

 #### Returns:

-A JSON response including a message, an access token, and a refresh token.
+A JSON response including a message and a refresh token.
+This allows the front-end client to cache the refresh token so that the user doesn't need to log in once they have verified their email, but prevents them from creating any protected data until they do; the only ways to get access tokens are through login or refresh requests, which both require a verified email.

 Example response JSON:
 ```